 Kendall County will work with the Kendall County Health Department and the Kendall County Highway Department to implement an Illicit Discharge Detection and Elimination program to identify, trace, and remove illicit discharges and non-stormwater discharges that are significant polluters of the County's MS-4.
-The Highway Department will continue to perform stormwater related inspections on a daily basis throughout the County as they relate to road maintenance.
+The Highway Department will continue to perform stormwater related inspections on a daily basis throughout the County as they relate to road maintenance provided the legislation surrounding COVID-19 permits it.